alexandredsa/learning-rewards/README.md

 1. Events are received via HTTP POST requests to the Event Processor
 2. Events are validated and transformed into a standardized format
 3. Events are published to Kafka topics for further processing
+4. The Reward Processor consumes these events to manage user rewards
-4. Other services can consume these events for their specific needs
+5. Other services can consume these events for their specific needs

 ## Prerequisites